 For assistance with research and personalized research consultations, as well as information on Law Library Research Certificate Seminars, contact the Research Services staff in person in the Research Services office , via telephone at 216-687-6877 , or via email at: .

 Technology Help Request Form

-Note: There is a Tech Help form link within the bottom black navigation bar of every College of Law and Law Library Web page.
-Before displaying the form, the system will prompt you for your Lab Account username and password.
+Note: There is a TECH HELP form link within the bottom black navigation bar of every C|M|LAW and Law Library Web page.
+Before displaying the form, the system will prompt you for your C|M|LAW username and password.

 The C|M|LAW Students' Library Guide includes information on Law Library services, surviving your first year, studying and taking exams, research and writing, databases and passwords, and tech help.